 Money Matters, But Not All the Time

-While the economy takes its roller-coaster ride, it’s important to remember that life goes on.
-If you’re looking to hunker down and cut the household budget, it doesn’t mean you have to sacrifice your entirely livelihood.
+When the economy takes a roller-coaster ride, it’s important to remember that life goes on.
+If you’re looking to hunker down and cut the household budget, it doesn’t mean you have to sacrifice your entire livelihood.

 “Look for ways to have fun with those who are important to you that are inexpensive or free,” said Lambert.
 “It would be great to be able to afford everything and be able to do what you wanted to all the time, but that’s simply not a reality for most of us.
 And it doesn’t mean life has to stop on a dime.
 There are plenty of rewarding activities that can enrich your life and not break the bank.”